gmcastil/vimrc/doc/workflow.md

    The `g&` command is a much larger hammer and can be used to repeat the previous substitution command over the entire file.

+3. Reusing the current search pattern with the `s//<replacement text>/` is something I haven't used before, but it makes things a lot simpler.
+So instead of trying to get the range correct, the search string correct, the replacement string and flags correct, focus instead on, at least for non-trivial regular expressions, search for the pattern first and then use it in a substitute command by using the current pattern.